-Preparation is arguably the most important part of any paint job, whether inside or out, if you apply new paint over peeling surfaces, stains or dirt your new work won't look good and it won't last.
-This page contains tips and techniques for preparing surfaces including drywall and plaster, wood trim and exterior siding.
+Preparation is arguably the most important part of any paint job.
+Whether inside or out, if you apply new paint over peeling surfaces, stains or dirt, your new work won't look good and it won't last.
+This page contains tips and techniques for preparing surfaces including drywall and plaster, wood trim and exterior siding for painting.
 Links are included to more detailed instruction for extreme situations like water-damaged walls and ceilings and repairing rotted exterior wood.
 Check the bottom of this page for videos demonstrating preparing and painting house siding.

 With everything removed or covered, the repairs can begin.
-First scrape off all damaged or peeling paint and wall material from the walls and ceiling.
+First, scrape off all damaged or peeling paint and wall material from the wallboard.
+While you're at it, remove any nails or hardware that you won't be using again and clear the debris and dust from the remaining holes.
 Use a putty knife to dig out everything that appears to be loose.
-Go around the edges of these damaged areas, pushing out with the putty knife to be sure you've removed all that will come off.
+Go around the edges of these damaged areas, pushing out with the putty knife blade to be sure you've removed all that will come off.
 The goal is to leave only solid, undamaged surfaces on which to build the repairs.
-While you're at it, remove any nails or hardware that you won't be using again and clear the debris and dust from the remaining holes.

 Prep trim molding by going around the edges where it meets the walls with the point of the putty knife to open any cracks there, so they can be re-caulked.
 Also use the putty knife to scrape off any loose, peeling paint on the flat surfaces of the moldings and clear cracks between the individual moldings by dragging the blade through them several times.
 If you're working around windows or french doors with glass panels, use a razor blade scraper to remove any old paint from the glass.